Gmail to Expensify: The Complete Workflow Guide

 How do I stop forwarding a vendor once I've set up a rule?

 Connect Gmail to Expensent.
-Forward any invoice with one click, create a rule so future similar emails go through automatically, and review older inbox results without relying on Gmail filters, Apps Script, or admin routing.
+Forward selected invoice emails with one click, create a rule so future similar emails can be routed with less manual work, and review older inbox results without relying on Gmail filters, Apps Script, or admin routing.

 Get StartedWorks with personal Gmail and Google Workspace.
 See pricing.